The Critical Distinction

 Step 9: The Correction Cascade

-When new canonical information is confirmed in episode 86, corrections cascade backwards through every previously processed file.
+When new canonical information is confirmed, corrections cascade backwards through every previously processed file.
 The project executed 567 retroactive corrections across 165 files in a single automated pass.
-A stack of printed scripts could never be corrected this way.
 The digital-first approach means the entire corpus improves as knowledge grows.

 AI Proposes.
 Human Decides.